 Federal Direct Loans: Sierra College does not automatically award student loans, as we do not encourage borrowing.

-Contact the Financial Aid Office for the loan application process, must attend or complete an online Financial Literacy Workshop in addition to the mandatory federal online Entrance Loan Counseling Workshop to understand the loan process and responsibilities.
+Contact the Financial Aid Office for the loan application process, forms, and deadlines or visit our website.
+Students wanting loans must attend or complete an online Financial Literacy Workshop in addition to the mandatory federal online Entrance Loan Counseling Workshop to understand the loan process and responsibilities.

 Student loan borrowers must also attend a mandatory Exit Loan Workshop before they leave Sierra College.